 Table of Contents

-We’ve all experienced sadness or feelings of being depressed periodically, but there are different types of depression.
 If the feelings last for more than a short time or appear regularly, it may be necessary to get a proper diagnosis and treatment.

 Even though people are now more aware of depression as a mental health disorder than ever before, they might not know how prevalent the condition is.

 According to the National Institute of Mental Health, around 21 million people suffered a major depressive episode in 2020, which is more than eight percent of the U.S. population.
-That number skyrockets when considering how many people will battle depression in their lifetime.

-Not all depression is the same, however, which is why it’s important to understand some of the various types of depression.
+Not all depression is the same, which is why it’s important to understand some of the various types of depression.

 What is Depression?